prowler-cloud/prowler/README.md

 ### Run Prowler with MFA protected credentials

-To run Prowler using a profile that requires MFA you just need to get the session token before hand.
+To run Prowler using a profile that requires MFA you just need to get the session token beforehand.
 Just make sure you use this command:

 ```sh
 aws --profile <YOUR_AWS_PROFILE> sts get-session-token --duration 129600 --serial-number <ARN_OF_MFA> --token-code <MFA_TOKEN_CODE> --output text